 Playing electronic instruments and singing openly gay lyrics in a shrill falsetto, this London trio burst onto a complacent music scene in 1984.

-Scottish-born Jimmy Somerville had a memorably piercing voice and the band played a powerful brand of electro techno-dance music, (including a monster version of the Donna Summer hit I Feel Love).
+Scottish-born Jimmy Somerville had a memorably piercing voice and the duo of Larry Steinbachek and Steve Bronski (born Steve Forrest) played a powerful brand of electro techno-dance music, (including a monster version of the Donna Summer hit I Feel Love).

-Bronski Beat took two singles, Why? and Smalltown Boy into the Top 10 and their debut LP The Age of Consent into the Top Five.
+Bronski Beat took two singles, Why? (dedicated to playwright Drew Griffiths who was murdered in a homophobic attack in 1984) and Smalltown Boy into the Top 10 and their debut LP The Age of Consent into the Top Five.

-Following Somerville’s departure in 1985, Bronski Beat drafted a character by the name of John Jon – a competent but far less distinctive singer.
+Following tensions within the group, Somerville left in the summer of 1985 and Bronski and Steinbachek drafted in a character by the name of John Jon (real name, John Foster) – a competent but far less distinctive singer.

 While the songs continued to address gay issues, the lyrics became vague and subtle enough to be overlooked by casual listeners.

-Larry Steinbachek died in December 2016 after a short battle with cancer.
+Larry Steinbachek moved to Amsterdam and continued to make music and worked on various stage musicals.
+He died in December 2016 after a short battle with cancer.
 He was 56.

 Steve Bronski, the group’s guiding light, kept the memories alive by teaming up with singer Stephen Granville and “programmer” Ian Donaldson – who had played keyboards with the band in the 1990s – to rework The Age of Consent, retitled The Age of Reason, in 2017.